With children, you never know what they’re going to do on any given day. No wonder you need some great family rules!

 What happens when my teenager is on a date and is getting pressure for something he or she isn’t ready for?
 I am worthy of respect.

 But guess who this is rule is hardest for right now?
-Hint: It’s not the kids!
+Spoiler alert: It’s not the kids!

 Am I trying to do all the things and wearing myself out?
 My body and mind are worthy of kindness and respect.